-Students enrolled in the RN to BSN, and MSN programs may request an Active not Attending (ANA) status when scheduled for the 300, 400, 500, 600 level block or term courses.
+Students enrolled in the RN to BSN program may request an Active not Attending (ANA) status when scheduled for the 300 or 400 level term courses.
 Students are considered withdrawn when they are not enrolled or active in a course during the semester.